Ernest Rutherford 1871 - 1937

 In 1908 he was awarded the Nobel Prize in Chemistry for his work on the transmutation of elements and the chemistry of radioactive substances.
 It was Rutherford’s work on the rate of decay of uranium atoms that led to the development of radioactive dating.

 In 1907 Rutherford accepted a position at Manchester University.
-Once there, with a colleague, Hans Geiger, Rutherford developed a method that used electricity to detect and measure radioactive atoms.
+With a colleague - Hans Geiger - Rutherford developed a method that used electricity to detect and measure radioactive atoms.

 In 1911 he worked out a nuclear model of the atom in which almost all of the mass of an atom is concentrated in a very small nucleus.
 A Danish physicist, Neils Bohr, worked on the atomic model with Rutherford, and together they produced the model of a tiny nucleus surrounded by orbiting electrons, which is still used today to explain atomic theory.